neilpeterson/kubernetes-sample-and-demos/15-aggregation-layer/README.md

 TLS between Kubernetes API server and aggregation layer.

-When to use an aggrigation layer vs. CRD?
-More granular controll over schema.
+When to use an aggregation layer vs. CRD?
+More granular control over schema.

 kubectl api-servers
 kubecrtl get api-servers